 Considering the limitations, it’s difficult to imagine where Lebanese-grown medicinal marijuana will fit into the market.
 Adding to the challenges, many of the countries that have legalized it are also producers, such as the US and Uruguay.

 As a result, there are currently only four significant import markets around the world: Germany, Italy, the Czech Republic and Australia.

 "Germany alone accounts for 90% of European imports, and here again the criteria are drastic," says Knodt, the cannabis culture writer.
 Germany’s state Cannabis Agency requires growers to use certified seeds and for the plants to be cultivated in a secure space with an air filtration system.

-"These installations, when they involve equipment such as artificial lighting, can cost between two to 10 billion euros," says Knodt.
+"These installations, when they involve equipment such as artificial lighting, can cost between two to 10 million euros," says Knodt.
 "Even without artificial lighting, as Lebanon could do thanks to its climate, these facilities are still very expensive."

 Furthermore, the medicinal marijuana market in Germany is already being serviced by the Netherlands, Canada and, soon, Israel, whose legislative authority adopted end of December a law that will allow exports, once approved by its cabinet ministers and Prime Minister Benjamin Netanyahu.

 And Germany is expected to begin local production in 2021.

 Morocco has responded to some of these challenges by importing seeds that are accepted in the European market.
 But the same model may not work in Lebanon.

 "It is unlikely that farmers will take the risk of abandoning the local variety, which they can grow themselves," says Darwich, of Lebanese University.